Tiogaplanet/Experimenting-with-the-MiP/README.md

 * WowWee's Bluetooth Low Energy (BLE) [command list](https://github.com/WowWeeLabs/MiP-BLE-Protocol/blob/master/MiP-Protocol.md) for  MiP.
 Works over UART too.
 * [ESP8266 Over The Air (OTA) Updates with Arduino IDE](https://randomnerdtutorials.com/esp8266-ota-updates-with-arduino-ide-over-the-air/)
 * [How to upgrade your ESP8266 memory to 4MB (in under 2 minutes)](https://www.youtube.com/watch?v=7Q6ABad7U6o)
-* A [prototyping shield](https://github.com/Tiogaplanet/MiP_ProtoPack) for adamgreen's ProMini-Pack
+* A [prototyping shield](https://github.com/Tiogaplanet/MiP_ProtoPack) for adamgreen's ProMini-Pack.
+* An [adapter board](https://github.com/Tiogaplanet/MiP_D1-mini-Pack) to connect a D1 mini to MiP.

-## Microcontrollers
+## Control boards
-While this project started with an Arduino ProMini-compatible board, other microcontrollers (and single board computers) are able to tap MiP's UART connector.
+While this project started with an Arduino ProMini-compatible board, other microcontrollers or single board computers are able to tap MiP's UART connector.
 The pros on cons of some of the most likely candidates are recorded here.

 ### ProMini-like Arduinos including the ProMini-Pack